-Blood Factors:
+- Blood Factors:

 When the circulatory systems of young and old mice are cross-coupled (Parabiosis), the old mouse appears to get younger and the young mouse ages rapidly.
 Much research has been done to tease out the factors in blood that cause these changes.
 Is it youth factors in the young blood or “old” factors in old blood, or is it both?
 To date, no youth factors have been shown to make that happen.
 But a recent study showed that replacing 1/2 the plasma in old mice with saline and albumin resulted in rejuvenation to the same degree as Parabiosis.
 This seems to imply that if we clean out the “old” factors in blood we should regain at least some years of longevity.
 (Referenced Article) A more recent study explored the possibility that perhaps only the old albumin was the culprit, and found that replacing only 1/2 of the albumin with fresh, undamaged albumin (without replacing plasma) yielded the same result.
 (Referenced Article)

 - Boosting NAD+:

 Nicotinamide Adenine Dinucleotide (NAD+) is an enzyme required for energy production in all cells and catalyzes hundreds of metabolic reactions, and it declines with age.
 As a result, the rate of energy production, repair, healing etc. all decline with age as NAD+ is rationed to support the most immediate needs.
 Nicotinamide Riboside (NR) and Nicotinamide Mononucleotide (MNM) can both boost NAD+ levels back to youthful levels, and restore energy production like magic.
-I’ve been using NMN for about 3 years now and nearing 81, never need a nap like when I was 75.
+I’ve been using NMN for about 6 years now and well into my 83rd year, never need a nap like when I was 75.
 This is a no-brainer if we can afford the fairly reasonable cost.
 My recommended source is Renue By Science: They pioneered science and developed the supplements for optimal results.
 This is one of the strategies available now to let you feel and function literally half your age!
 For a 10% discount, use discount code FRANK10 at check out.

 - Senolytics and Senomorphics: